CONP-PCNO/conp-authentication/README.md

 ### Requirements

-This code requires Python 3.7
+This code requires Python 3.7 and PostgreSQL 9.5

 ### Python Virtual Environment